MoazHassan2022/CONNECT-IT-Solutions/README.md

   <img src="./Images/Update image, Log out or Delete account.png">
 </li>
 <li>
-  <h4>Logged in with an admin account and opened "pending tickets" and opened a ticket with attachments.</h4>
+  <h4>Logged in with an admin account, opened "pending tickets", and opened a ticket with attachments.</h4>
   <img src="./Images/Pending tickets for admins.png">
 </li>
 <li>
-  <h4>Opened another pending ticket(If any attachment extenstion is not for an image like ".pdf" the user can click on it to open a new tab and see or download the attachment).</h4>
+  <h4>Opened another pending ticket(If any attachment extension is not for an image like ".pdf" the user can click on it to open a new tab and see or download the attachment).</h4>
   <img src="./Images/Another pending ticket.png">
 </li>
 <li>
-  <h4>Admin assigned the ticket to him by clicking on the fingerprint.</h4>
+  <h4>Admin assigned the ticket to him by clicking on the fingerprint icon.</h4>
   <img src="./Images/Assiging the ticket to the admin by clicking on the fingerprint.png">
 </li>
 <li>
-  <h4>Ticket is moved to "manage your tickets" for the admin and status became "being solved"</h4>
+  <h4>Ticket is moved to "manage your tickets" for the admin and status became "being solved".</h4>
   <img src="./Images/Ticket is moved to manage your tickets for the admin and status became being solved.png">
 </li>
 <li>